Saivaraprasad48/Social_Optimization/Linkedin_Optimization/README.md

-# Optimize & Grow in your LinkedIn
+# Optimize & Grow on your LinkedIn

 ## Optimization